howardcheung/workshop-Interactive-AI-Agent/Tutorial 4/README.md

 * Use another LLM from Ollama and see how the outputs differ?
 Find another Ollama model, pull it and edit call_llm.py to do it.
 Which one do you prefer?
 * Can you change *nodes.py* to add an abstract before all 3 main sections?

+Need more challenges?
+You may check out other applications at [Pockectflow](https://github.com/The-Pocket/PocketFlow/blob/main/cookbook/pocketflow-workflow/README.md) and try to integrate them with the *Streamlit* interface.